catherinetkl/Programming-knowledgehut/programming-fundamentals/nodejs.md

 Why do we use callback function so many times in Node.js?

 ## Asynchronous nature of Node.js: An overview
-- A Node.js process, where our application is running, there's only one single thread.
+- A Node.js process, where our application is running, there's only one single thread (main thread).
+- The other threads act as background threads.
+API execute as background threads.
 - For each application, there's only one thread.
 A thread is just like a set of instructions that's run in the computer's CPU.
 The thread is actually executed in a machine's processor.
 - What this means is all users accessing your application are all accessing the same thread.